project-meltdown/md-repo-spec/SPEC.md

 ## SPEC.md

-This file has to specify the intented behaviour of the project, its format is left up to the project.
+This file has to specify the intended behaviour of the project.
+Its format is left up to the project.